Saṃsāra

-Bhavachakra describing the cycle of saṃsāra: illustrated in the wheel are six realms of existence in which a sentient being can reincarnate, according to the rebirth doctrine of Buddhism.
-Yama, the god of death, is at the top of the outer rim.
+According to the rebirth doctrine of Buddhism, a sentient being can reincarnate into six realms of existence.
+The bhavachakra depicts this cycle of saṃsāra in a wheel.
+Māra is at the top of the outer rim.
 The outer rim shows the Twelve Nidānas doctrine.

 Saṃsāra (Devanagari: संसार) is a Sanskrit word that means "wandering" as well as "world," wherein the term connotes "cyclic change" or, less formally, "running around in circles."
-Saṃsāra is referred to with terms or phrases such as transmigration/reincarnation, karmic cycle, or Punarjanman, and "cycle of aimless drifting, wandering or mundane existence".
-When related to the theory of karma, it is the cycle of death and rebirth.
+In the context of Indian religions and philosophies, saṃsāra is the concept of all beings experiencing an ongoing cycle of death, life, and rebirth.
+As a result, it can also be equated broadly with transmigration/reincarnation, the karmic cycle, the lesser-used term Punarjanman, or a "cycle of aimless drifting, wandering or mundane existence".

 The "cyclicity of all life, matter, and existence" is a fundamental belief of most Indian religions.
 The concept of saṃsāra has roots in the post-Vedic literature; the theory is not discussed in the Vedas themselves.
 It appears in developed form, but without mechanistic details, in the early Upanishads.
 The full exposition of the saṃsāra doctrine is found in early Buddhism and Jainism, as well as in various schools of Hindu philosophy.
 The saṃsāra doctrine is tied to the karma theory of Hinduism, and the liberation from saṃsāra has been at the core of the spiritual quest of Indian traditions, as well as their internal disagreements.
 The liberation from saṃsāra is called Moksha, Nirvāṇa, Mukti, or Kaivalya.